mewilker/startup/notes.md

 Attributes are specified in the start tag with tag="value"

 tags are closed like this: </>
+the type of tag you use is important for acessibilty

 the escape char is &

+Vanilla html has to create a bunch of pages

+index.html is default entry way